 For me, I was kicked out of the nest every single time.
 I realize a bunch of lucky undeniable shit happened to me.
 I had the opportunity to make a magazine when I was 26 or 27.
 I was so scared of telling my boss Elliott Wilson, who worked at XXL for a really long time and is now at Tidal, that I was quitting.
 He just hugged me and said, “I’m so proud of you, it’s gonna suck a lot, but you’re gonna be really good at it.”
 That’s amazing!

 Getting different people’s blessing over the years has been really instrumental in me feeling okay about my decisions.
 Getting fucked over because I didn’t take opportunities that I should have or I didn’t speak up for myself is why it’s taken me this long to write a book.
 I had to do a nonfiction Khaled biography before this.
 I took baby steps, and for a long time I felt like I was doing the running man–I wasn’t really going anywhere.
 It doesn’t get any less scary.
 All that happens is that you have less life left.
 It helps if you do your falling early, and it really helps if you do your reaching early.

 If you know in your heart what you wanna be [and] if you have the information, you have a moral obligation to yourself and people like you.
 It’s not easy for people who look like us.
 You had better declare it to the world and start fighting.
 That secret dream that you’re really good at, this thing that you wanna be good at…if that stays inside you, it festers.
 You get angry.
-You get high or burned out doing something else.
+You get high or burnt out doing something else.
 It eats you.

 The pain you keep inside could be greater than the pain you’re gonna feel when you do the actual thing.